Ptujec/LaunchBar/LB-Repo-Updates/README.md

 *[→ See a list of all my actions here.](https://ptujec.github.io/launchbar)*

-This action completes the idea behind my [Local Action Updates](https://github.com/Ptujec/LaunchBar/tree/master/Local-Action-Updates) action.
+This action completes the idea behind my [Local Action Updates](https://github.com/Ptujec/LaunchBar/tree/master/Local-Action-Updates) action: a simple and fast way to update custom LaunchBar actions, that are shared in repositories like this one.

 <img src="02.jpg" width="500"/>